 The Court held that this system or marketing plan was substantially controlled by WSA as Simple was required to comply with WSA’s directions and WSA could refuse to consent to Simple’s marketing activities.
 Thus, the Distribution Agreement was a franchise agreement under the Code.
 WSA was not entitled to terminate without complying with Clause 21 of the Code.

-When asked the question about whether the proposal may be a franchise agreement, my approach is always to look at the proposal and ask whether you will be seeking to control (either expressly or potentially under the agreement).
+When asked the question about whether the proposal may be a franchise agreement, our approach is always to look at the proposal and ask whether you will be seeking to control (either expressly or potentially under the agreement).
 If so, the greater the degree of control the more likely that a franchise agreement is proposed.
 This of course is not the end of the world.
 It just means that you need to comply with the Code.
 This potentially could be seen as a marketing tool for you as you can assure interested persons that you have established a proposal which takes into account the importance of ensuring that the franchisee protections under the Code will apply in your business model.